 Boarders tell the stories of their lives.
 They talk about life on the farm or in their faraway places.
 They tell their stories of driving through paddocks and dealing with stock, shearing, riding their horses and not being able to get the internet all the time.
 This opens the eyes of city kids.

 Their pure ‘get it done’ attitude shows city kids what is possible.
-In a girls’ school like Santa Maria College, it is good for our city students to spend time with girls who have spent their lives in environments and activity that is not stereotypical.
+It is good for our city students to spend time with kids who have spent their lives in environments and activity that is not stereotypical.

 SENSE OF FUN

 Boarders are fun.
 They have outside voices and big laughs and they are looking for things to be fun.
 School is their life for months at a time and they decide they might as well enjoy it.
 They don’t wait until after school to have fun, they make their own entertainment at school and they bring that atmosphere to the rest of the school.